 “Victoria has some of the best universities in the world – this development will help to cement that reputation and drive economic growth for our northern suburbs”.

-Victorians head to the polls to decide the next state government on November 24.
+Victorians head to the polls on November 24 (story continues below).

 The University City of the Future aims to attract private investment into seven development sub-precincts: